Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem

-Crucially, we do not assume the prior existence of a Kolmogorovian joint probability measure $p(a,b,c,d\mid x,y)$ defined by all the four events.
+Crucially, we do not assume the prior existence of a Kolmogorovian joint probability measure $p(a,b,c,d| x,y)$ defined by all the four events.
 Instead construct the probability from the operational marginals that are empirically defined.
 To this end we define such a operationally constructed distribution for operational joint probability-like object as

-The right-hand side of Eq.~\eqref{eq:q_def} uses only the operational objects that \textbf{OPEM} assumes exist.
+The right-hand side of Eq.~\eqref{eq:q_def} uses only the operational objects that \textbf{Operational Pseudo Event Mediation} assumes exist.
 Therefore, $q$ should be regarded as a \emph{constructed} function of these empirical distributions, rather than as a postulate implying the prior existence of a full joint distribution.
 However, we expect that for every fixed $(x,y)$, $q(\cdot,\cdot,\cdot,\cdot | x,y)$ is a non-negative function which sums up to unity as each factor constitutes a conditional probability:

-Hence $q(\cdot,\cdot,\cdot,\cdot\mid x,y)$ is a valid probability distribution.
+Hence $q(\cdot,\cdot,\cdot,\cdot| x,y)$ is a valid probability distribution.
 Defining $q$ in Eq.~\eqref{eq:q_def} is \emph{not} the same as assuming the existence of the previously given Kolmogorovian joint probability.
 Rather, $q$ is built from marginals and conditionals which are assumed to be empirically defined entities; this is a strictly weaker commitment than postulating a global joint probability a priori.

 Now the statistics corresponding to the Truly-Observed Events $a$ and $b$ can be recovered by marginalising $q$ as,